Tourism and Events Information for Victoria’s tourism industry

 The new sculptures support a key pillar in Experience Victoria 2033, which is First People-led tourism experiences.
 The pillar aims to support Aboriginal Victorians to tell their stories and deepen visitors’ understanding of Country.

-Page last updated: 20 Nov 2023
+Page last updated: 23 Sep 2024

 Back to top

-We acknowledge the Aboriginal Traditional Owners of Country throughout Victoria, their ongoing connection to this land and we pay our respects to their culture and their Elders past, present and future.
+We acknowledge the Traditional Aboriginal Owners of Country throughout Victoria and pay our respects to them, their connections to land, sea, and community.
+We pay our respects to their Elders past and present and future Traditional Owners.

 © 2023 Department of Jobs, Skills, Industry and Regions